Our Curriculum Intent

 LCP Phonics based upon Letters and Sounds

-This year we will also embark on a 2 year program of CPD which allow us to develop an enquiry led curriculum based upon the needs of the children of Aloeric.
-Through CPD and coaching, alongside Curious City, the staff will be able to deliver and implement a curriculum which encourages the children to ask and answer questions, learn from prior experiences and explore through challenges and enquiry (please see the enquiry page for further information about this).
+We are also continuing on a 2 year program of CPD which allow us to develop an enquiry led curriculum based upon the needs of the children of Aloeric.
+Through CPD and coaching, alongside Lighting Up Learning, the staff are able to deliver and implement a curriculum which encourages the children to ask and answer questions, learn from prior experiences and explore through challenges and enquiry (please see the enquiry page for further information about this).

 Teachers will use ongoing assessments to ensure that children are making more than expected progress.
-This year we have adopted Puma , Pira and Gaps assessments which the children will complete three times a year to track progress in Maths, Reading and Grammar.
+In Years 2-6, we have adopted Puma, Pira and Gaps assessments which the children will complete three times a year to track progress in Maths, Reading and Grammar.
 From the standardised scores, teachers will be able to track progress, identify gaps and support those children at risk at falling behind.
 We have adopted the tracking tool Insight Tracking to support the process and regular assessment and monitoring meetings will allow teachers to analyse data and track groups of learners.

 Through working alongside our schools we strive to develop a range of opportunities and immersive experiences for all our pupils and families.
 We encourage leaders and teachers to build on the National Curriculum to provide an ambitious, rich and diverse curriculum in our schools.
 Our aspiration is for every pupil to develop the know of (knowledge), know how (skills) and dispositions needed to be successful, curious citizens.
 Through experiencing the curriculum by being Geographers, Scientists, Musicians for example, we not only enable them to move confidently into the next phase of education, but also help them to build foundations for life.